Pediatric cochlear implants

 We discuss your child’s results and outline our team’s recommendation in a family consultation once the evaluation has been completed.
 Our team gives you the information you need to make informed decisions about your child’s care.

-What can I expect during Pediatric Cochlear Implants?
+What can I expect during pediatric cochlear implants?

 Surgery